-For more detailed information, see "Risk Factors-Risks Related to Doing Business in China-We may be required to obtain additional licenses in relation our ongoing business operations and may be subject to penalties for failing to obtain certain licenses with respect to our past operations," "Risk Factors-Risks Related to Doing Business in China-The PRC government has significant oversight over business operations conducted in China, and may intervene or influence our operations at any time, which could result in a material adverse change in our operations and the value of our ADSs," and "Risk Factors-Risks Related to Doing Business in China-We are required to complete filing procedures with the CSRC in connection with this offering.
-In addition, the approval of and filing with the CSRC or other PRC government authorities may be required retrospectively in connection with the Mergers and the Transactions under PRC law, and, if required, it is uncertain whether such approval can be obtained or filing completed or how long it will take to obtain such approval or complete such filing."
+For more detailed information, see "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may be required to obtain additional licenses in relation our ongoing business operations and subject to penalties for failing to obtain certain licenses with respect to our past operations," "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PRC government has significant oversight over business operations conducted in China and may intervene or influence our operations at any time, which could result in a material adverse change in our operations and the value of our ADSs," and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-The approval of and filing with the CSRC or other PRC government authorities may be required retrospectively in connection with the Mergers and the Transactions under PRC law, and, if required, it is uncertain whether such approval can be obtained or filing completed or how long it will take to obtain such approval or complete such filing."